maduhaime/simple-static-express-api/README.md

 If the file doesn't exist, an error message will be returned to the client.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Coding standard
+[Prettier](https://prettier.io/) must be used to format HTML, CSS, JavaScript and Markdown files.
+Visual Studio Code is the recommanded editor.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)